j796160836/cannybots-beta/README.md

 This repository contains the beta source code for CannyBots, including:

 1. Cannybots robot line following
 2. Cannybots Arduino and iOS libraries
 3. Programming an Arduino Over the Air
 4. Historical and experimental code
+5. RFduino Libray Patches

 by
 Anish Mampetta
 &
 Wayne Keenan

 #Installation